 What is Hydroforming?

-Hydroforming is a metal forming process where complex and structurally sound parts with tight tolerances that can be made from various metals.
+Hydroforming, or utilizing the hydro-mechanical-press is a metal forming process where complex and structurally sound parts with tight tolerances that can be made from various metals.
 A water-based fluid force, oil, gas, or a flexible elastic polymer membrane, is highly pressurized up to 10,000 PSi is applied onto a piece of metal, or blank, to change its shape.
+Hydroforming is a great way to form complex, and custom fabrications.

 How does the hydroforming process work?